Degree type(s): Pre-Professional Concentration

 Career Outlook for Optometrists

 Optometrists perform a wide range of health care activities, such as performing eye examinations and prescribing glasses and contact lenses.
 As the need and demand for optometrists continues to grow, the long-term outlook for a career in optometry is strong:

 A growing profession

-According to the Bureau of Labor Statistics, employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
+Employment of optometrists is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.

 Students are encouraged to contact the optometry school they wish to attend to ensure all program requirements are met, as admission requirements tend to vary from school to school.